kalfeher/blog_code/lambda-bash/README.md

 CMD [ "function.handler" ]
 ```
 ## Build the container
 All examples use `podman`, but you can can use `docker` with all steps if you have that installed.
 Note the `arch` option.
-If you're building for Graviton instances, use `arch=arm64`.
+If you're building for Graviton instances, use `arch=arm64`. `FUNCNAME` is the name you will use for your function container in ECR.
 ```Bash
 FUNCNAME=funcwmyhart
 podman build --arch=amd64 -t ${FUNCNAME} -f /pathto/Containerfile